ceciliabinck/cook-with-me/README.md

 The back of the reveal card is styled is a bit busier as I had to add a bit more information to it.
 I devided the card in to 3 sections to make it easier to read.
 In the first section I put the name of the recipe again so an user knows which recipe card it has turned.
 The second section tells the user more information about times and servings of the recipe.
 In the last section the user can find a description of the dish with a button to open the hole recipe.

+### login and register

+These 2 pages are styled in a similar way to form layout
 # Features

 - [x] Navbar